-IV.5 Southern Baptist Doctoral Teaching Program
+VI.5 Southern Baptist Doctoral Teaching Program

 The Southern Baptist Doctoral Teaching Program provides paid teaching opportunities to qualified doctoral students through funds generated by the Cooperative Program of the Southern Baptist Convention.
 Students selected for the program will be assigned as instructors for at least one contract course during their PhD studies.
 Remuneration will be based on the current seminary scale for adjunct faculty.
 Once approved for the program, continued participation past the initial semester will be based on the needs of the seminary and the interests of the student.
-To apply, students may complete and submit the SBC Doctoral Teaching Fellowship Application form to Dr. Jeff RIley at jriley@nobts.edu.

-IV.5.1 Eligibility
+VI.5.1 Eligibility